 Intelligence is a valuable trait that makes a big deal.
 Being smart means that the only person in the room who can drive, but a person who has the right logic and practical knowledge is running with the right team.
 An intelligent person is the real asset of the organization.
 These traits are vital for supervisors, team leaders, executive directors, and project managers.

-For those who have the very little drive, they need little attention, much less persuasion, one of the jewelry’s collections.
+For those who have the very little drive, they need little attention, much less persuasion, to one of the jewelry’s collections.
 Get rid of their can-bayaner release and you will get respect for confidence, stability, and fixed time which gives them the power to focus.

 Examples of weaknesses

 It is one of the common questions frequently faced by interviewees.
-Most of the interviews will ask you whether you have any weakness or not.
+Most of the interviews will ask you whether you have any weaknesses or not.
 It is a tricky question.
 A lot of diplomacies should cover in the answer.

 When the weakness comes, make sure that you describe the weaknesses which are vague enough to be transformed into energy.
 By this, these weaknesses can be turned into your strengths.